imsdev/ims-devops-create-db/README.md

 ### Steps for using Gen

+* Allocate an HFS data set on z/OS to store the database DEMO.SETUP.TERSE files, using these properties.
+* Space units: CYLINDER
+* Primary quantity: 10
+* Secondary quantity: 10
+* Record format: FB
+* Record length: 1024
+* Block size: 27648

+* Retrieve the DEMO.SETUP.TERSE from this repo and FTP to z/OS in binary mode.
+* Retrieve the UNPACK.jcl from this repo and FTP to z/OS in ascii mode.

 #### Set up the Insurance database DBD and PSB definitions
 There are two DBDs and two PSBs to be generated.
 The source of these are `DBsource` folder.
 Use your standard DBDGEN process for the INSURDB and INSURDX databases, and your standard PSBGEN process for the DEMOLOAD and DEMO01 PSBs.